-The Society for East Asian Archaeology (SEAA) is a non-government organization formed to further promote interest and research in the field of East Asian Archaeology through the sharing of information on ongoing projects, encouraging premier quality research, international and interdisciplinary communications, providing publishing opportunities through an online bulletin and the support of an academic journal, holding academic meetings and conferences, providing educational outreach to the general community, enhancing scholarly communications and good relations among archaeologists within East Asia, and encouraging interdisciplinary perspectives involving several regions.
+The Society for East Asian Archaeology (SEAA) is a non-governmental organization established to further promote interest and research in the field of East Asian Archaeology through the sharing of information on ongoing projects, encouraging premier quality research and international and interdisciplinary collaboration, providing publishing opportunities through an online bulletin, holding academic meetings and conferences, providing educational outreach to the general community, enhancing scholarly communications and good relations among archaeologists within East Asia, and encouraging interdisciplinary perspectives involving several regions.

-The Society for East Asian Archaeology (SEAA) was founded in April 1996 and operates under a formal constitution.
+The Society for East Asian Archaeology operates under a formal constitution.
 It is run by a Council which includes an Executive Board and regular Council Members, the latter elected as representatives from major geographic areas of China, Korea, Japan, North America, Europe and Australasia.
-SEAA has a world-wide membership, professional archaeologists, scholars and students from different academic fields, as well as members of the public interested in the archaeologies of China, Korea and Japan, and adjacent regions or concerned about preserving the heritage of sites and artifacts from East Asia.
+SEAA has a world-wide membership, consisting of professional archaeologists, scholars and students from different academic fields, as well as members of the general public who are interested in the archaeologies of China, Korea and Japan, and adjacent regions, or concerned about preserving the heritage of sites and artifacts from East Asia.